MarvinBaral/Ansible4reMarkable/README.md

 - (For extra fun install cowsay from package manager)
 - You need a rsa publickey in ~/.ssh/id_rsa.pub on your PC (run ssh-keygen if you don't have them)
 - Activate WLAN on your reMarkable and make sure it has a good connection!
+- Connect your reMarkable via USB to your PC

 ## Setup:
 ```